Maximizing effectiveness: how I transitioned from Google Drive to Notion for better knowledge management

 However, since adopting Notion in to my day to day work I often encounter the question "Why use Notion when you have Google Docs and Drive?"
 The transition wasn't about abandoning Google Drive entirely; it was about finding a better way to manage knowledge and achieve greater effectiveness in my daily tasks.
 This blog aims to share that journey, highlighting the pivotal moments that made Notion an integral part of my workflow.

-The Limitations of Google Drive
+The limitations of Google Drive

 My experience with Google Drive was primarily marked by its strengths in online file storage, collaboration and spreadsheets.
 However, when it came to managing and organizing knowledge, several limitations became apparent.
 Firstly, the structure of Drive, while excellent for storing documents, does not lend itself well to categorizing or linking related information.
 This led to a fragmented workspace where related documents were spread across various folders, making retrieval a time-consuming task.